gradle/gradle/design-docs/managed-model.md

 - Add `all(Action<? super T)` method to `ManagedSet`.
 - Add DSL support for `all { }` rule.

-## Open Questions

-- Set by reference vs. copy (i.e. what are the implications for pathing, and ordering mutation)
-- Should getters of subjects be allowed to be called during mutation rules? (i.e. we can't guarantee they won't change)
-- Should we allow setters being called more than once?

 ## Backlog

-### Open questions

-1. Should we require that types that are designed to be managed model elements be annotated?

-### Managed types
+### Managed type constraints/features

 - Value types:
     - Should support `is` style getters for boolean properties.
-    - Should support all numeric types.
+    - Should support all numeric types. (?)
-    - Should support primitives.
+    - Should support primitives. (?)
+- Support parameterized non-collection types as managed types

+### Type coercions and general conveniences

 - Mix DSL and Groovy methods into managed type implementations.
     - Add DSL and Groovy type coercion for enums, closures, files, etc
     - Missing property and method error messages use public type instead of implementation type.
 - Add Java API for type coercion
-- Support parameterized non-collection types as managed types
-- Read only views should not strongly reference backing node once the view has been fully realized.

 ### Collections